ai-collection/ai-collection/README.md

 [Visit](https://www.thataicollection.com/redirect/amadeus-code?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

 MusicTGA-HR is an API service that supports creators in content production.
-Evoke Music is a royalty-free music library made with AI for content creators that don't have the time or budget to worry about copyright claims or finding great music.
+Evoke Music is a royalty-free music library made with AI for content creators that don''t have the time or budget to worry about copyright claims or finding great music.
 Amadeus Topline is an AI-powered composing app for every creator.
 AI creates your own unique melody based on past hit song data.

 [More Information and Pricing](https://www.thataicollection.com/en/application/amadeus-code?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)